 After the 644 prefix, only two positions are required.
 The transmitter type carries both the form factor and the sensor count in one character: H (head, single), S (head, dual), F (field, single), D (field, dual), R (rail, single), T (rail, dual).
 The output is HART 4-20 mA (A), FOUNDATION Fieldbus (F), or PROFIBUS PA (W).

 Everything after those two characters is an option adder: enclosure, bracket, display, diagnostics, calibration, certification, and so on.
-The decoder reads the two required positions, then matches every option against the PDS dictionary by longest match.
+The decoder reads the two required positions, then matches supported option rows by longest match.
+Treat the row and page as a current-source review prompt, not as orderability, certification, host-setup, or installation proof.

 Rosemount 644 Temperature Transmitter Decoder